JonathanOlsonDev/QuizZed/README.md

-# clicker-game
+# java quiz app
-A php web clicker game
+A java application for creating and taking quizes